 Collecting both farthings and halfpennies is exspensive and time comsuming so collecting over longer periods of time helps but if its all happening now or tomorrow it can become frustrating.

-If im in one of those tricky situation where im presented with two or three coins and can only afford one i`ll always buy the coin ive seen the least as theres a better chance of seeing the two ive rejected again in the future.
+If in a tricky situation where presented with two or three coins and can only afford just one i`ll always buy the coin ive seen the least as theres a better chance of seeing the two ive rejected again in the future.

 At the end of the day its all down to money more than anything else and consequently regular collectors are not cheque book collectors but we still love it the same or maybe more ?.

 To remove this grime here`s is what to do.
-Try an ultrasonics machine this is the best way but use a platic tray.
+Try an ultrasonics machine this is the best way but use a plastic tray.

 If money is tight then ( And this does work ) get an egg cup and half fill with cillet bang next place a cotton wool bud in the solution then drop you coin in for five seconds take the coin out rub the cotton wool bud over the area of grime for another five seconds then wash off immediately with warm water.

-Gently pat dry the coin with a soft dry flannel or towel and if need be wipe the coin with the end of your nose of forehead to apply a little oil to enhance.
+Gently pat dry the coin with a soft dry flannel or towel and if needed wipe the coin with the end of your nose of forehead to apply a little oil to enhance.

 This process also removes the early stages of green verdigris but if left to long in the solution if will lighten the appearance of your coin.